Mac-Rsh/mr-library/README_EN.md

 ## Verifying Python environment

 Verify that the Python environment is installed.
-Run `python --version` on the command line to check the Python version (the `MR` scripting tool relies on Python, install it yourself if there is no Python environment).
+Run `python --version` on the command line to check the Python version (the `MR` scripting tool relies on Python, install it yourself if there is no Python environment, Versions later than `3.11.7` are not supported).

 ## Import the project into the workspace